spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/README.md

 In this week we will be introducing students to their first taste of JavaScript.
 They will then use their newfound understanding of variables, arrays, loops, and conditionals to create a simple Password Generator.

-Also this week, we will be introducing students to the concept of APIs and the use of AJAX queries to retrieve and parse data in JSON formats.
-Throughout the week we'll be specifically working with the Giphy, OMDb, and New York Times APIs.

-Lastly, we will be introducing students to some of the most popular Web APIs.
+Also, we will be introducing students to some of the most popular Web APIs.
 They will then use their newfound understanding of DOM manipulation, events, localStorage, and timers to create a quiz application.

 Refer to the following links for detailed information on key topics, learning objectives and homework: